chrisant996/cmder-powerline-prompt/README.md

 # Writing an addon
 This prompt uses an addon architecture to allow for additional functionality.
 `powerline_prompt.lua` is a good example for how to write an addon.
 The code is annotated and explains how to write a new addon.
-To write a new addon, create a new `lua` file in `%CMDER_ROOT%/config`.
+To write a new addon, create a new `powerline_youraddon.lua` file in `%CMDER_ROOT%/config`.
 Start a new tab in Cmder to see the effect of changes.